Argan Oil in Morocco The Complete Guide

 Common Questions

-Argan oil is extracted from the kernels of the argan tree (Argania spinosa), which grows exclusively in the Souss-Massa UNESCO Biosphere Reserve in southwestern Morocco.
+Argan oil is extracted from the kernels of the argan tree (Argania spinosa), which grows almost exclusively in the Souss-Massa UNESCO Biosphere Reserve in southwestern Morocco.
 It comes in two forms: cosmetic (cold-pressed from raw kernels) and culinary (pressed from roasted kernels).
 The entire production is performed by hand, primarily by Berber women working in cooperatives — a process requiring over 15 hours of labor per liter.

 Continue Exploring